Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 The Integrated Report needs the following:-

 – It needs to be published on an annual basis.
+This means it should be prepared and then the publication released after the Company’s Year-End results are finalized.

-– It needs to be made up of “substance over form” and should not just be a ‘copy and paste’ type exercise
+– It needs to be made up of “substance over form” and should not just be a ‘copy and paste’ type exercise.

 – It should be used to ‘document the company’s performance with respect to economic, social and environmental issues.’

 – King III states that it should ‘reflect the choices made in the strategic decisions adopted by the Board in the context in terms of ‘economic, social and environmental issues.’
+This just means that the reason those particular choices were made and what you hope to achieve.

 – It should include the company’s ‘operations and plans to improve the positives and address the negatives.’

 – It should describe how the company made its’ money.
+Highlighting the ‘best sellers’ in terms of product or service and their values should be documented here.

-– In terms of the Annual Financial statements, the report should include whether the company will continue to be ‘a going concern in the financial year ahead.’
+– In terms of the Annual Financial Statements, the report should include whether the company will continue to be ‘a going concern in the financial year ahead.’

 – Sustainability of the company is of the utmost importance and any issues around this should be reported honestly and openly.